pywugate/DetectRS_OMETIFF/README.md

 ### It means if you make MATLAB do the bulk conversion of multiple files for you, you earn much coffee time.

-(But if the order is not in standard OME ZTC order, I don't promise that ^^.)
+(But if the order of data is not standard OME ZTC order, I don't promise that ^^.)

 ###

 ## Libraries used:
-1. MATLAB
+1. MATLAB basics
 2. MATLAB Toolbox for BioFormats from OME website: *openmicroscopy.org/bio-formats/downloads/*

 ###